 Maximum Number of Units Allowed for Non-Traditional Learning

 A total of 24 units (6 units for each successfully completed section) will be awarded in transfer.
 Credit for CLEP exams after admission to Towson University is offered through the Registrar's Office.
 Refer to Credit for Prior Learning in this catalog for a list of approved CLEP programs.

 AP credit is usually awarded on the basis of scores of 3 or above.
 A detailed description of Advanced Placement credit follows under the appropriate heading.
 There is no limit to the number of units that can be earned through AP.

 In order for any CLEP or AP credit to be reviewed and/or awarded, students must provide University Admissions with an official report from Educational Testing Service.

-Transfer students who have satisfied the general education requirements at a Maryland public postsecondary institution will only be required to complete 10–16 additional Core Curriculum units at TU, with the total number of Core Curriculum units not to exceed 46 units.
+No more than 18 additional units will be required, with the total number of Core Curriculum units not to exceed 40.
 (For information regarding specific Core Curriculum requirements refer to Core Curriculum Requirements in this catalog.)

 |Source||Accept Credit||Elective or Required||Grades/Scores|

 |Advanced Placement Program (CEEB)||yes||elective & required||usually 3 or higher|